Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Decentralized Authorization Service

-So far, we covered \oursystem's crypto-based access control mechanism.
-Now we describe \oursystem's authorization service which handles access permissions.
-At a high level, through \oursystem's exposed API, users can view their data streams, the associated sharing policies, and storage information, and can set/edit access permissions accordingly.
-Similar to today's authorization frameworks, e.g., OAuth, our authorization service acts on behalf of users, forgoing direct interaction of individual services with the data owner.
-Storage providers query \oursystem's authorization service directly to validate access requests.
-Moreover, principals query the authorization service to get their authorization token for computing decryption keys.
+\lsec{design:blockchain} \blue{So far, we have covered \oursystem's encryption-based access control mechanism.} Now we describe \oursystem's authorization service which handles and manages access permissions.
+At a high level, through \oursystem's API, users can view their data streams, the associated sharing policies, and storage information, and can set/edit access permissions accordingly.
+Similar to today's authorization frameworks, e.g., OAuth2, our authorization service acts on behalf of users, forgoing direct interaction of individual services with the data owner.
+Storage providers query \oursystem's authorization agent directly to validate access requests.
+Moreover, principals query the authorization agent to retrieve authorization tokens. \shorten{for computing decryption keys.} \blue{The authorization agent falls under the same trust assumptions as the storage node, which enforces the authorization verdict.
+This means that the storage node can act maliciously, i.e., bypass the agent's authorization verdict, and hand out data to unauthorized parties.
+Similarly, an authorization agent can also act maliciously.
+However, due to \oursystem's end-to-end encryption, these violations do not compromise data confidentiality (\rsec{design:privacy}).}

-In our design, we employ a publicly verifiable blockchain to maintain an accountable distributed access control system \textit{without a central trusted entity}.
-The reasons why we opt to design an authorization service that requires no trusted intermediaries and instead utilizes blockchain are manifold: \textit{(i)}~resilience against vulnerabilities of trusted intermediaries, \textit{(ii)}~identity management, specifically of relevance to the IoT, \textit{(iii)}~transparent audibility of access permissions by authorized parties, \textit{(iv)}~immutability of data streams after a defined interval, \textit{(vi)}~potential of nano-payments for storage services and data market.

-\oursystem embeds ownership of data streams and corresponding access permissions in the blockchain transactions.
-We now describe the owner-device pairing, blockchain encoded access permissions, and how we protect the privacy of principals.
+In our design, we employ a tamper-proof decentralized authorization log to enable anyone to bootstrap and presume the role of \textit{authorization agent} and serve access permission lookups in a decentralized and verifiable manner.
+We realize the authorization log using a publicly verifiable blockchain to maintain an accountable distributed access control system \textit{without a central trusted entity}.
+This allows us to move away from a single authorization server issuing and verifying access tokens, to where any resource owner can issue access permissions and any node can verify it. \shorten{\red{The reasons why we employ the blockchain technology to realize our decentralized authorization log are manifold: \textit{(i)}~resilience against vulnerabilities of trusted intermediaries, \textit{(ii)}~distributed identity management, specifically of relevance to the IoT, \textit{(iii)}~transparent audibility of access permissions by authorized parties, \textit{(iv)}~potential of nano-payments for storage services and data market. \oursystem embeds data stream ownership and access permissions in the blockchain transactions.} \todohs{remove?}} We now describe the owner-device pairing, blockchain-embedded access permissions, and how we protect the privacy of principals.